IFB-ElixirFr/sandboxbioscenarios/session03/step02.md

 	{ valid: true, value: "3"},
 ]}>
 	<span slot="prompt">
-		How many GGT motifs can you find in the file gnagnagna.fasta?
+		How many GGT motifs can you find in the file NC_009089.fasta?
 	</span>
 </Quiz>